nafasalirezae/first-my-rep/README.md

 ## ✨ Features

-* 🧭 Step‑‑step instructions (with Developer Mode) to copy IDs
+* 🧭 Step‑‑step instructions (with Developer Mode) to  IDs
 * ✅ Validate that an ID looks like a Discord snowflake
 * 🕒 Decode the embedded timestamp from the ID
 * 📦 Zero dependencies (Python standard lib / Node core)